New York Yankees vs Detroit Tigers - September 12, 2019 Recap

+''I just keep saying it's going to make for a good World Series DVD,'' said CC Sabathia, New York's starting pitcher in the second game. ''Nothing we can do.''

+Sanchez exited in the fourth, an inning after he was thrown out in his first stolen base try this year.
+He has been on the injured list three times in the past two seasons because of groin problems.
+Sanchez said through a translator he felt he overstretched his leg sliding into second but felt fine at first.
+He felt tightening after squatting behind home plate.

-Encarnacion homered for the fourth time in eight games since returning from the injured list, then left in the fifth inning with a strained left oblique muscle as the Yankees beat the Detroit Tigers 10-4 Thursday in a doubleheader opener.
-New York starter J.A.
-Happ is also dealing with some health issues, although manager Aaron Boone didn't sound too concerned about that.
+Encarnacion homered in the first game, then left in the seventh inning with a strained left oblique muscle.
+J.A.
+Happ, New York's starter in the doubleheader opener, is also dealing with some health issues, although manager Aaron Boone didn't sound too concerned about that.

+Sanchez, Encarnacion and Happ were all expected to return to New York.
+The Yankees, meanwhile, finish this road trip with a series at Toronto.

+Sabathia, who has dealt with right knee problems, pitched into the fourth inning in his return from the injured list.
+He allowed only one hit through the first three innings but gave up a two-run double to Brandon Dixon in the fourth.
+He threw 56 pitches in 3 1/3 innings before being relieved by Domingo German (18-4).

+Spencer Turnbull (3-15) allowed four runs and seven hits in five innings.

+Aroldis Chapman came on with one out in the ninth, a runner on third and the score 6-3.
+He allowed an RBI infield single to John Hicks but was then able to close the game out for his 37th save in 42 chances.

-Encarnacion, New York's designated hitter, had a two-run homer in the third, walked in the fifth and was pinch hit for by Mike Ford in the seventh.
+Encarnacion, New York's designated hitter in the opener, had a two-run homer in the third but was pinch hit for by Mike Ford in the seventh because of the oblique problem.

 ''I guess he felt it in his first at-bat,'' Boone said. ''Obviously, he homered in his second at-bat.
 My understanding is that he was fine swinging, but it bothered him when he coughed.